Joey Logano: 2025: Third title defense

-Logano started the 2025 season with a 35th place DNF at the 2025 Daytona 500.
+Logano started the 2025 season with a 35th-place DNF at the 2025 Daytona 500.
 At Talladega, he finished fifth, but was disqualified after post-race inspection revealed the spoiler was missing a bolt.
-Logano rebounded a week later, with a win, at Texas.
-Logano ran his 600th Cup Series race at Dover Motor Speedway on July 20, 2025.
+Logano rebounded a week later, with a win at Texas.
+Logano ran his 600th Cup Series race at Dover on July 20, 2025.
+Logano end up finish the season in 7th in points standing after being eliminated in the conclusion of Round of 8.

+2026

+Logano's No. 22 Ford at Las Vegas Motor Speedway in 2026.

+Logano started the 2026 season with a 3rd-place finish at the 2026 Daytona 500.
+At Atlanta, Logano broke Richard Petty's record for leading a lap at the most consecutive drafting-track races, which had been held for 47 years.
+At North Wilkesboro, Logano broke a 45-race winless streak by winning the first points-paying race at the track since 1996.
+He would win his second race of the season at Richmond, and would enter the rebrand chase as the 9th seed.
+In the chase, Logano would steal the win at Bristol after Ty Gibbs and Carson Hocevar washed up the track battling for the lead.

 Personal life

+Logano at Victory Field in 2026.

 Logano was born in Middletown, Connecticut, the son of Deborah B. and Thomas J. Logano.
 His father Thomas is of Italian ancestry.
 As a child, he also played ice hockey in addition to racing.
 They initially lived in Portland near the Connecticut River and eventually moved to Georgia to further his racing career.
 As he started his career, Former NASCAR Cup Series driver Randy LaJoie gave him the nickname 'Sliced Bread', because he thought that he would be one of the best stock car drivers ever.

 On November 13, 2013, Joey Logano announced his engagement to his childhood sweetheart, Brittany Baca.
 The couple married on December 13, 2014, and they have three children together.

 In September 2019, Logano was diagnosed with Alopecia areata, an autoimmune disorder that attacks hair follicles.
 While the disease does not cause any health risks or physical effects, it does lead to patches of thinning hair or baldness, which Logano has often joked about.
 In December 2022, after winning his second NASCAR Cup Series Championship, Logano received hair treatment, sporting it in a Twitter post.